 Missed calls, misrouted conversations, and lost context are not staffing problems.
 They are system problems.

-Throughout this article, I have outlined over 50 use cases across awareness, consideration, conversion, support, retention, and operations.
+Throughout this article, we have outlined over 51 use cases across awareness, consideration, conversion, support, retention, and operations.
 The thread connecting all of them is straightforward: every inbound conversation carries intent, and that intent has value only when someone captures it.

 Nextiva’s XBert AI receptionist answers every call, text, and chat with a natural voice.
 It books appointments, qualifies leads, routes complex requests with full context, and logs structured data to your CRM, and setup takes just minutes.
-Pricing starts at $99/month, making it 10 to 20x more affordable than a full-time receptionist.
+Its pricing starts at $99/month, making it a cost-effective solution with significant cost savings.

 What separates XBert from basic answering services is scope.
 It handles interactions across channels, connects to your calendar and CRM, and turns every conversation into actionable data.